andreanobile/forward/README.md

 USAGE:

-download the dumped networks from the googledrive link.
+download the extracted networks from the googledrive link.
 The test program looks into ../networks .
 To run with the places 365 network on your pictures contained in the directory ~/Pictures :

 $ ./nnlib_test places ~/Pictures/*.jpg